wwsalmon/rl-timeline/notes.md

 5/1/20

+**1:54** replaced group transforms with directly setting y position on text and rectangles (not points yet cuz that's getting completely re-written anyways).
+This is in preparation for drawing links

+**1:40** recorded a quick video dev diary: https://youtu.be/y4WJf0ZPq00.
+Found a thing to implement in the future: respond to window size changes.
+Shouldn't be too hard, similar implementation to zoom.

 **1:15** okay, got rectangle scaling to work.
 Some nice `.each` work; a neat trick was setting `display: none` temporarily to calculate new group width before re-processing.
 Before I realized I could do this, I was playing around with width 0 and font size 0 and getting the left bound by points...not fun.
 But this makes it v nice.

 The next step is to figure out how to draw player paths in, I guess.
 This will be somewhat more complicated